gilliorem/minishell/README.md

 - tg*
 - tputs()

-good seing Mohid

-let me get more familiar with
 - build in cmds
 - other cmds to run based on the different context
 - the AST: the binary tree that handle the execution part.

-Ok. so here is my understanding of the global scope of this project:
 There are 3 main layers that each have a specific responsability and is reprensented in a specific data structure